Skip to main content

 Protection

-The credit bureau might add a "deceased indicator" to your relative's credit file.
-This will help prevent anyone from getting approved a new line of credit account with the deceased's identity since the potential new lender will see the ribbon/label and will know that the application is the result of identity theft.
+This will help prevent anyone from getting approved for a new line of credit with the deceased’s identity, as the potential new lender will see the ribbon or label and may determine that the application is the result of identity theft.

 You’re personally associated with the accounts